kazurayam/materialstore/docs/index.md

 Here I assume you have a seasoned programming skill in Java, and you have installed the build tool [Gradle](https://gradle.org/install/).
 Now let us create a project where you write some Java code for practice.

-You want to create a new project.
+You would want to initialize it as a Gradle application project.
 Let me assume the project is named as "sampleProject".
-You would want to initialize it as a Gradle application project, as this:

     $ cd ~/tmp/
     $ mkdir sampleProject

+You would operate in the console as this:

-    $ cd sampleProject
+    $ cd ~/tmp/sampleProject
     $ gradle init

     Select type of project to generate: